rs333/lab-k8s-hard-way-docker/README.md

 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

-To get around this we will exit, stop, and remove our container and
+To get around this error we will exit, stop, and remove our container
-restart it with the volume mount connecting the `/var/run/docker.sock`
+creating a new one with a new `run` command and the volume mount
-of the host machine.
-This is a regular practice to allow accessing the
+connecting the `/var/run/docker.sock` of the host machine.
+This is
+a regular practice to allow accessing the same docker runtime engine
-same docker runtime engine from containers as the host of the
+from containers as the host of the containers.

-containers.
+> 🛑

-> 🛑This will completely discard all the work you have done so far.
+> This will completely discard all the work you have done so far.
 So
-> you will have to repeat all the previous steps (which is probably best
+> you will have to repeat all the previous steps.
+This is
-> to practice them).
-Make sure you write everything down (or just go
+> intentional.
+You need the practice.
+This time try to do them all
+> without looking at your notes too much.
+You did take notes, right?
+If
-> back in this document).
-If you wish (and know how), you can begin to
+> you wish (and know how), you can begin to create your own Dockerfile
-> create your own Dockerfile image and start using that instead.
+> image with notes and start using that instead.

 ```
 exit